What Is A Growth Marketing Framework? And How To Do It

 When it comes to outlining your experiment, think about these sorts of things:

-• What timescale will you allow for the experiment?
+What timescale will you allow for the experiment?
 Generally, this sits between 2 and 4 weeks in most cases.
 Think about what your goal is and the realistic amount of time you’ll need to implement it, track it and analyse the data.

-• Who needs to be involved?
+Who needs to be involved?
 Will the experiment require approval from stakeholders or higher management?
 Or can you hit the ground running with minimal oversight?

-For growth marketing to be at its most effective, you ideally want to have experiments that can be implemented quickly (a couple of days), won’t stretch your budget, that you already have the majority if not all of the tools ready, and that doesn’t involve long-winded approval processes.
+For the growth marketing strategy to be at its most effective, you ideally want to have experiments that can be implemented quickly (a couple of days), won’t stretch your budget, that you already have the majority if not all of the tools ready, and that doesn’t involve long-winded approval processes.

 4. Work, Work, Work